An Official Intermediary of the Federal and Provincial Government

 What Our Clients Are Saying

-Watch our informative guide and learn how to incorporate in Ontario step-by-step
+Watch our informative guide and learn how to incorporate an Ontario non-profit

 A Not-for-Profit (NFP) organization in Ontario is an entity formed to carry out activities for social, cultural, educational, religious, or charitable purposes, not to earn profit for its members.
 Any profit earned must be used to support the organization’s objectives.